 Nature Aligned To Unequivocally Rejuvenate Earth

-Being curious about the world around us is an innate trait, but we should note these inquiries are taken a lot more seriously than other inquiries.
+Being curious about the world around us is an innate trait but we should note these inquiries are taken a lot more seriously than other inquiries.
 It could be argued we would naturally be even more curious about things that applied to our existence, but even then we can see these core questions have a deeper grasp on humanity than even particularly intriguing trivia.
 Knowledge pertaining to our existence and relation to the universe touches the depths of our beings.
 It’s far more than intellectual musings over awe inspiring and wonderful things found in the universe.
 Those inquiries involve something deep within us.
 That we feel sensations reverberate throughout our beings when we touch upon such things only provides a hint of how deeply involved our understandings are with the rest of our beings.
-The phenomenon of epiphany provides another hint: mere conscious considerations impact far more of our beings than consciousness.
-Consciousness is only marginally involved with our relationship to such things; most of what’s going on there involves subconsciousness.
+The phenomenon of epiphany provides another glimpse as to how some conscious considerations impact far more of our beings than consciousness.
+Consciousness is only marginally involved with this, most of what’s going on there involves subconsciousness.

-Those “core questions” originate within subconsciousness.
-This is fairly evident given the innate origins of our curiosities.
+It is fairly evident our ‘core questions’ originate within subconsciousness given the innate origins of such curiosities.
 What is less event to us is what we do with those answers.
-Subconsciousness compels our consciousness to gain some answers pertaining to how and where we fit into the world essentially to provide context, meaning, and direction to existence.
-Important to note we don’t have conscious engagement with the next step in that process anymore than our consciousness is involved with compelling us to research our relationship to everything in first place.
+Being compelled to understand our relation to universe is familiar enough to us, however, we don’t have conscious engagement with the next step in that process anymore than our consciousness is involved with compelling us to research our relationship to everything in first place.
 It stands to reason the ultimate relevance of those questions could be obscure.
 What happens is those answers go straight back to subconsciousness where they effectively serve as foundation from which we largely derive our identities, philosophies, moralities, world views, ways of being, approach to existence… So much of what and how we are can be traced back to what we believe.
 This may seem to be a rather curious conclusion until you take an honest look at humanity, at which point all there is to find is overwhelming evidence.
 Take the religiously devout for instance, they are effectively literal manifestations of their belief structure in a profusion of ways.
 Atheists are no different; the way they engage existence is a direct result of what they make of it.
 We all look into the universe to gain understanding of our relationship to it, then we live through what we find; our process of growing includes working that in.
 This is how humanity operates.
 Families turning their backs on their own members for acting contrary to their beliefs stands as testament to how strong of a force belief structure is.
 Dissenters within more strict environments face being murdered by their own parents; it happens all the time, and the only “good” reason for any of it exists in the rhetoric of belief structure.
 As we shall see on this site, the more we investigate it the more proof of this dynamic we find: we don’t just form belief structures we operate through them, that so much of what we are and do is established by them.

 “The first principal is that you must not fool yourself, and you are the easiest person to fool” -Feynman